 - Stay in touch with your doctor and the local health department.
 If symptoms get worse or you need to leave your home for medical care, call ahead to let them know.

 - Separate yourself from others in your home as much as possible.
 If possible, stay in a separate room and use a separate bathroom from others in the household.

 - Practice good hand hygiene.
 Wash your hands for 20 seconds with warm water and soap frequently throughout the day: before you eat, when coming in from outside, after using frequently touched objects, before touching your face.

 - Cough or sneeze into a tissue and then throw it away.

-- Clean and disinfect surfaces everyday.
-Clean the space you are in everyday such as a bedroom and bathroom.
-Have someone else (if available) clean and disinfect other shared spaces such as the kitchen and rest of the house.
+- Clean and disinfect surfaces every day.
+Clean the space you are in every day such as a bedroom and bathroom.
+Have someone else (if available) clean and disinfect other shared spaces such as the kitchen and the rest of the house.

-- For an updated list on recommended cleaning practices, visit the CDC website on Cleaning and Disinfecting
+- For an updated list of recommended cleaning practices, visit the CDC website on Cleaning and Disinfecting

 - Monitor your symptoms.
 Keep track of your symptoms and get in touch with your provider if they start to get worse.

-If you are caring for someone in isolation, know that COVID-19 can be spread through close contact (closer than 6 feet) through respiratory droplets.
+If you are caring for someone who is ill, know that COVID-19 can be spread through close contact (closer than 6 feet) through respiratory droplets.

 - Have the person stay separated in the house, if possible.
-Have stay in one room, away from others.
+Have the person who is ill stay in one room, away from others.
 Use a separate bathroom, if possible.
-Avoid sharing cups, plates, eating utensils, towels and bedding
+Avoid sharing cups, plates, eating utensils, towels, and bedding

 - Wash your hands frequently for 20 seconds with warm water and soap.
 If soap and water are not available, use a hand sanitizer with at least 60% alcohol until you can wash your hands.

-- Clean and disinfect everyday.
-For an updated list on recommended cleaning practices, visit the CDC website on Cleaning and Disinfecting
+- Clean and disinfect every day.
+For an updated list of recommended cleaning practices, visit the CDC website on Cleaning and Disinfecting

 - Avoid touching your face